Betim-Hodza/SocialCodingIos/README.md

 If you want to say **thank you** or/and support active development of SocialCodingIos:

 - Add a [GitHub Star](https://github.com/Betim-Hodza/SocialCodingIos) to the project.
-- Tweet about the SocialCodingIos.
-- Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

 Together, we can make SocialCodingIos **better**!